-The Grissom Air Reserve Base (ARB) Joint Land Use Study (JLUS) is a community driven, cooperative, strategic planning effort between Grissom ARB, the surrounding local jurisdictions, and local community stakeholders.
-The JLUS will identify means of promoting land use, urban growth, and economic development that is compatible with the mission of the 434th Air Refueling Wing (434 ARW).
-Additionally, the JLUS will seek ways to reduce the military operational impacts on adjacent lands, protect the health and safety of the surrounding population, and maximize compatible economic development potential of the Grissom Aeroplex.
+The Grissom Air Reserve Base (ARB) Joint Land Use Study (JLUS) was a community driven, cooperative, strategic planning effort between Grissom ARB, the surrounding local jurisdictions, and local community stakeholders.
+The JLUS identifies means of promoting land use, urban growth, and economic development that is compatible with the mission of the 434th Air Refueling Wing (434 ARW).
+Additionally, the JLUS sought ways to reduce the military operational impacts on adjacent lands, protect the health and safety of the surrounding population, and maximize compatible economic development potential of the Grissom Aeroplex.

-The study is being administered by Miami County Economic Development Authority (MCEDA) and is co-funded through a grant from the Department of Defense (DOD), Office of Economic Adjustment (OEA).
-The Grissom ARB JLUS will be complete in the spring of 2018.
+The study was administered by Miami County Economic Development Authority (MCEDA) and was co-funded through a grant from the Department of Defense (DOD), Office of Economic Adjustment (OEA).
+The Grissom ARB JLUS was completed in April of 2018.

 The MCEDA selected White & Smith Planning and Law Group, along with its subcontractors Benchmark Planning, American Structurepoint, Inc., and Marstel-Day, LLC, to complete the study.